hoereth/google-static-map-creator/README.md

 ### References

-* The group event planning platform [GroupEvent.info](https://groupevent.info) uses the google-static-map-creator to render many non-interactive maps on one page for browser performance reasons.
+* The group event planning platform [GroupEvent.info](https://groupevent.info) uses the google-static-map-creator to render multiple non-interactive maps on one page for browser performance reasons.